Blog Post

 • Dropbox uses PDFium inside its client tools to preview files.

-PDFium Community
+PDFium community

-Fact #3 — PDFium Is an Active and Well-Maintained Open Source Project
+Fact #3 — PDFium is an active and well-maintained open source project

-As an active member of this vibrant and evolving community, PSPDFKit is passionate about and dedicated to the success, stability, and security of the open source PDFium project, which is continuously maintained and improved with new features that are channeled back to our customers.
+As an active member of this vibrant and evolving community, Nutrient is passionate about and dedicated to the success, stability, and security of the open source PDFium project, which is continuously maintained and improved with new features that are channeled back to our customers.

 Have you ever heard the phrase, “If you want to go FAST, then go alone, but if you want to go FAR, then go together?”

-This is the mindset I instill in every employee at PSPDFKit, and it’s why we participate in the community of PDFium users and contributors.
+This is the mindset I instill in every employee at Nutrient, and it’s why we participate in the community of PDFium users and contributors.
 In this community, each company has its own business case and reasoning for embedding PDFium within individual platforms, however, we’re jointly committed to the success of the project.

 Conclusion

-This article kicks off our Fact vs. Fiction series.
+This article kicks off our Fact vs. fiction series.
 Explore the links and information provided to see for yourself why PDFium is a trusted PDF rendering solution.

 FAQ